kapilsharma-gts/whatsapp_reactions/README.md

 We value your feedback and suggestions.
 If you have any questions or need assistance, please don't hesitate to contact our support team at devrajheropanti@gmail.com.

-Thank you for choosing My Awesome App.
+Thank you for choosing My Package.
 We hope you enjoy using it!

 ---